GreptimeTeam/docs/docs/v0.7/en/user-guide/clients/mysql.md

 SET time_zone = '+1:00'
 ```

-Then you can observe the difference between the system time zone and the session time zone:
+Then you can see the difference between the system time zone and the session time zone:

 ```SQL
 SELECT @@system_time_zone, @@time_zone;